 • Extensive musical, performance art, and/or operatic knowledge.

 • Works well under pressure.

 • Highly self-motivated with leadership qualities

 • An effective team player with team-oriented work style.

 • Multiple language ability is desirable

 • Strong computer skills, including a thorough knowledge of Microsoft Office

 • Must be able to lift and carry 50 pounds.

-Opera Omaha staff, board members, donors, customers, guest artists, chorus members, production/technical staff, community engagement constituents and any external constituents needing assistance.
+Opera Omaha staff, board members, guest artists and musicians, vendors, community organizations and any external constituents needing assistance.
 Establishes a good relationship with all to enhance company morale and maintain a positive attitude within the working environment.

 Opera Omaha does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.